 Most images you see of Svartifoss are taken from either that bridge or along the creek.
 Here I preferred to include more of the valley.
 Part of that was just the situation.
 The vegetation was just starting to take on that red-brown spring coloring.
 Plus from higher up, the valley, bridge, mountains behind become part of a context that humans are a tiny part of.
-These images remind me of the old Chinese pen and ink watercolors, travelers or a monk lost in a vast landscape.
+These images remind me of the old Chinese pen and ink watercolors, a traveling monk lost in a vast landscape.

 But here’s an example of a more standard Svartifoss landscape shot from below.

 The waterfall and the basalt columns are a more central part of the image from this viewpoint.
 But the creek itself is visually busy with all the boulders.
 If I do a 500px search for Svartifoss, the images that hold my attention are mostly the long exposure ones.
 Doing a longer exposure here would have hidden some of the busyness in the creek behind the gossamer texture.
 But I haven’t seen many Svartifoss images that grabbed me.

 I made one final discovery walking back.
 The Svartifoss creek and the trail were perfect leading lines for a photo of the entire area.

 Doing the S6-S5 trail

 For a longer stay at the park, it’s worth it to hike a few miles more on the S5 trail — up to the glacier overlook.
 The easiest way to get there, if doing the Svartifoss trial (S2), is to look for a sign for Sjonarnipa.
 This is the S6 trail that runs into S5 (the trail number isn’t marked as such).
 It’s a nice trail that does a slow climb up the wide ridge.